-Stripped Mortgage-Backed Securities (SMBSs)^a
+Stripped Mortgage-Backed Securities (SMBSs)a

 - The principal and interest are divided between the PO strip and the IO strip. - In the scenarios on p.
-1141 and p.
-1143: - The IO strip receives all the interest payments under the Interest/Total column. - The PO strip receives all the principal payments under the Principal/Total column.
+1239 and p.
+1241: - The IO strip receives all the interest payments under the Interest/Total column. - The PO strip receives all the principal payments under the Principal/Total column.

-^aThey were created in February 1987 when Fannie Mae issued its Trust 1 stripped MBS.
+&lt;sup>aThey were created in February 1987 when Fannie Mae issued its Trust 1 stripped MBS.
+Fannie Mae was bailed out by the U.S. government in 2008.